-So what to do, rather than grind your teeth and reach for the Maalox?
+So what to do, rather than grinding your teeth and reaching for the Maalox?

 Here are eight actions to take that will help you be prepared for the next downturn in the market.